NadavShaked/D_Nikud/README.md

 ## Introduction

-The main code in this repository implements a diacritization model using the TAVBERT architecture.
-The model aims to predict diacritics for Hebrew text, which improves the correct pronunciation and interpretation of the text.
+Our D-Nikud model utilizes the TevBERT architecture and Bi-LSTM for diacritization (nikud) of Hebrew text.
+Diacritics (nikud) are essential for accurate pronunciation and interpretation of the text.
+This repository provides the core code for implementing and utilizing the D-Nikud model.

 ## Usage